Mundelein College: The Skyscraper

 Fisher studied drafting at a Minneapolis technical school, served in a U.S. Army Intelligence unit which produced maps during World War I, studied briefly at the École nationale supérieure des Beaux-Arts in Paris, worked as a draftsman at lumberyards in Minnesota and South Dakota, and registered as a Minnesota architect in 1922.
 The designer of the "Moderne" (later known as Art Deco) Mundelein College building never graduated from college.

 Originally intended to be a self-contained educational facility, the interior contained classrooms, laboratories, art and music studios, a library, an auditorium, a chapel, a cafeteria, a swimming pool, a gymnasium, reception areas and meeting rooms, and seven floors of living quarters for the BVM staff.
 Beginning in 1934 with the two houses east of the Skyscraper, Mundelein College began expanding.
 By 1991, in addition to the original skyscraper, Mundelein College owned a dormitory (Coffey Hall), the white marble mansion (Piper Hall), the Learning Resource Center (now the Sullivan Center), the Yellow House (also known as the President's House), and a residence for the BVMs (Wright Hall).

 The Mundelein College Skyscraper was listed on the National Register of Historic Places in 1980.

-In December 2007 the City of Chicago designated the building as an official Chicago landmark.
+In December 2007 the City of Chicago designated the building as an official Chicago Landmark.

-Starting in 2005, the Skycraper Building went through an almost 10 year renovation process modernizing the facility while retaining much of its original deco architectural beauty.
+Starting in 2005, the Skyscraper Building went through an almost 10 year renovation process modernizing the facility while retaining much of its original deco architectural beauty.
 In October 2012 the building was rededicated the Mundelein Center for the Fine and Performing Arts.
 It currently houses the specialized facilities of the Fine and Performing Arts Department of Loyola, and now features a new café, green roof and modern thrust stage, multimedia classrooms, offices, galleries, and event spaces in addition to being the largest academic classroom building on Loyola's Lakeshore Campus.

 Residence halls

 Although Mundelein College began offering some student housing within the upper floors of the Skyscraper shortly after the college opened, the first official student residence hall was purchased in 1934.
 Known as Philomena Hall, the twelve-room brick building was one of two mansions separating the Skyscraper from Lake Michigan.
 Philomena served as a residence hall until 1959 when it was converted into a speech clinic, Student Activities Council official headquarters, and a senior smoker study hall.

 In 1961, Philomena Hall was razed to make room for Mundelein College's newest dormitory, Coffey Hall.
 Opened for occupation in 1962, the new residence hall accommodated 208 students.
-More recently, Coffey Hall briefly served as dormitory for Loyola University Chicago students, with its last year of residents in the 2008–2009 school year.
 Coffey Hall has since been renovated for use as department office space.
 In 1963, Mundelein College purchased Northland Apartments to the west of the Skyscraper.
 Northland Hall housed a further 250 students.
 Loyola University Chicago razed Northland Hall in 1992 in order to create a new campus entry.